 Selects the RPM the control system will request for idle speed.
 Idle can be set to compensate for parasitic loads such as hydraulic pumps or compressors.
-"Idle RPM" is the low speed setting of the optional two state or three state throttle switches.
+Idle RPM is the low speed setting of the optional two state or three state throttle switches.

 Note: The minimum engine speed is set by the ECU.
 Requesting a lower speed causes the engine to run at the ECU minimum speed.
 RPM limits are programmed into the panel to limit the requested speed.
-Contact Magnum Power Products LLC for information on changing the panel minimum requested RPM and maximum requested RPM.
+Changing the panel Minimum Requested RPM and Maximum Requested RPM requires using the CANplus Configurator.